2 pkgs Cream Cheese (8 oz), softened

 3 Tablespoons butter, melted

-Other variations are chocolate (4 squares semi-sweet bakers chocolate, melted), peanut butter (1/2 cup) or Key Lime juice (2 Tablespoons).
+Other variations are chocolate (4 squares semi-sweet bakers chocolate, melted), peanut butter (1/2 cup) or Key Lime juice (2 Tablespoons, if you like key lime pie you will love this).
 Another variation is to make two complimentary flavors of batter, layer them in the pan and run a knife through the layers to swirl them together.
 (This works extremely well with chocolate and peanut butter, it would work just as well with chocolate and 1/3 cup caramel ice cream topping.)

 The possibilities are endless, but beware that once you start making real cheesecakes you won't go back to the no-bake kind.